How to Measure and Train Zone 2, with Jared Berg

 Trevor Connor 1:10:14

-A retake.
-Retake home.
-There we go.
-Be a first.
-So I’m going to go back to that.
-You can do that 20 minute test or the one hour test.
-And the point that I’m going to make, yes, there are all sorts of arguments and debates, and we’ve had those discussions about it.
-But if you give that test result to a Neil Henderson, and then you go, Sam Milan, I’m going to say, Rob pickles, or rob pickles or grant holicy,
+A re-takehome, there we go.
+It’ll be a first.
+So I’m going to go back to that, you can do that 20 minute test or the one hour test and the point that I’m going to make, yes, there are all sorts of arguments and debates and we’ve had those discussions about it, but if you give that test result to a Neil Henderson and Inigo Sam Milan, I’m going to say…

 Rob Pickels 1:10:41